CyanAsterisk/FreeCar/README.md

 - Use `-module github.com/CyanAsterisk/FreeCar/server/cmd/api` This parameter is used to specify the Go module to which the generated code belongs to avoid path problems.
-- The -I option is specially added for proto files
+- The -I option is specially added for proto files.

 ### Business Development